Joshuaparrales20/TECHStart.EAST/README.md

 Project Descriptions

-I chose the bus area because without the help of buses,  lot of the students wouldn't get to school.
+I chose the bus area because without the help of buses, alot of the students wouldn't get to school.
 The school district buses are very helpful!